slrz/runtopo/README.md

 * memory -- device memory size in MiB
 * tunnelip -- IP address for libvirt UDP tunnels associated with this device
 * mgmt\_ip -- creates DHCP reservation when AutoMgmtNetwork is enabled
+* no\_mgmt -- do not create management interface even when AutoMgmtNetwork is enabled
+* function -- one of [oob-server, oob-switch, exit, superspine, spine, leaf, tor, host] or *fake* to not simulate the device at all but still make links appear as up to the remote side

 ### Edge Attributes
 * left\_mac/right\_mac -- explicitly specify MAC address for interface

 ## Defaults

+Coming soon.